 iv The Cultural Gifts Scheme

-The CGS is a new tax incentive to encourage the gifting of works of art and cultural objects to the nation was introduced in the Finance Act 2012.31 With the introduction of this scheme, the government enacted fiscal support for the donation of pre-eminent objects to the nation for the first time.
+The CGS is a comparatively new tax incentive devised with the aim of encouraging gifts of works of art and cultural objects to the nation.
+The scheme was announced and introduced in the Finance Act 2012,32 and for the first time the government enacted fiscal support for the donation of pre-eminent objects to the nation.
 The incentive takes the form of a reduction against income tax or CGT for individuals and corporation tax for companies.
 The tax reduction is set at 30 per cent of the gross value (for an individual) or 20 per cent (for a company).
 The CGS rules permit the donor to spread the tax reduction over five consecutive years starting with the year of donation, as the donor wishes.
 Crucially the scheme does not allow the reduction against liabilities from earlier years, so there is no repayment of tax already paid, despite lobbying from interested parties during the consultation period.
 The scheme is not open to trustees or joint owners of objects, which limits its application further.
 The budget available for tax reduction under the CGS is shared with the AIL scheme.
 While a very welcome reward for those who are philanthropically minded, the level of relief means that 70 per cent of the value of the object is foregone and to that extent a donation made under the CGS should perhaps be seen as an act of philanthropy rather than as a significant tax saving.
+Recent cases disclosed in the annual report from the Arts Council suggest that the scheme attracts interest from donors with modestly priced works of art, but that significant donations under it are rare.
 As a comparatively new tax-reduction scheme in the United Kingdom, it will be some time before an assessment of its success can be made.

 III Outlook and CONCLUSIONS